 Industrial relations training

-There is also an entitlement for BMA representatives to have a reasonable amount of paid time off to undergo relevant industrial relations training which will normally have been approved by the BMA.
-BMA representatives complete their training in 3 stages.
-BMA representatives complete their training in 3 stages.
-The first is undertaking a mandatory online module which the BMA has in place and will take around 30 minutes to complete.
-This is followed by a meeting with their local Industrial Relations officer which, again, may take around 30 minutes.
-Finally, representatives attend a full day face to face or virtual training event arranged regionally.
+There is also an entitlement for BMA representatives to have a reasonable amount of paid time off to undergo relevant industrial relations training.
+BMA representatives complete their training in a number of stages.
+The first is undertaking a mandatory online module which is necessary in order for the BMA to formally accredit the representative and confirm their status with the employer, the module will take around 30 minutes to complete.
+This is followed by a meeting with their local BMA officer which, again, may take around 30 minutes.
+The next step is Reps 1 training, a 2-day, face to face training course delivered within your region including the initial LNC representative skills delivered in 10 sessions over 2 days.
+Then Reps 2 training, a further 2-day face to face training on advanced rep skills including bargaining, negotiation, local campaigning and representation skills.
+The final stage is Reps Leadership, which includes strategic level BMA influencing, higher level campaigning and organising.

 Practical considerations

 The amount and frequency of the time taken off work should be reasonable in all the circumstances.
 Employment contracts may contain contractual provisions about time off work for trade union duties and activities and/or professional leave.
-Similarly, local agreements (for example on the local negotiating committee) may well be incorporated into employment contracts.
+Similarly, local agreements such as the JLNC constitution, job planning policy may outline minimum provisions.
+In addition, each trust will have a trade union recognition and facilities agreement which will outline the local rights and arrangements for all trade union representatives.
+Time off to attend the local negotiating committee/ Joint Local Negotiating Committee may be incorporated into job plans or work schedules.
+It is normal practice for there to be a defined amount of facility time for the LNC Chair/ Deputy Chair and other committee members.

 It is common for NHS employers to allow paid time off for BMA/professional/Royal College/TU/other duties which are all valid and are well established custom and practice.
 Paid leave for such activities is widely accepted by employers.